 At times the servants of God have been all alone, without fellow believers around.
-In this study you will read what happened when a Spirit-filled Christian, namely Paul, was in this situation in a highly idolatrous environment where pagan philosophies abounded.
-At this point in Paul's ministry, he was alone in Athens, that is alone in Athens for awhile without Silas and Timothy, his co-workers.
+Such was Paul's evangelism in Athens!
+In this Bible study you will read what happened when a Spirit-filled Christian, namely Paul, was in this situation in a highly idolatrous environment where pagan philosophies abounded.
+At this point in Paul's ministry, he was alone in Athens for awhile without Silas and Timothy, his co-workers.

 Paul Was Alone In Athens